JeffersonLab/clas12container/docker/README.md

 - the production version of the [reconstruction software](https://github.com/JeffersonLab/clas12-offline-software)

 This repo is linked to the hub.docker.com repo: [jeffersonlab/clas12simulations](https://cloud.docker.com/u/jeffersonlab/repository/docker/jeffersonlab/clas12simulations)
-Repository changes will trigger a new docker image creation.
+Any Repository change will trigger a new docker image creation.

 ## Open Source Grid Singulartity Image Creation